freevs/DBMS_SQL-Data-Science-Interview-Questions/SQL Data Science Interview Questions.md

 **FULL JOIN:** Returns all records when there is a match in either left or right table

-**CARTESIAN/CROSS JOIN:** The result set will include all rows from both tables, where each row is the combination of the row in the first table with the row in the second table.
-In general, if each table has n and m rows respectively, the result set will have nxm rows.
+**CARTESIAN/CROSS JOIN:** The result set will include all rows from both tables, where each row from first table joins with all the rows from another table.In general, if each table has n and m rows respectively, the result set will have nxm rows.

 *If you add a WHERE clause, in case table t1 and t2 has a relationship, the CROSS JOIN works like the INNER JOIN clause as shown in the following query:*